Deborah Allen: 1990s–2000s

 Allen co-wrote her No. 1 hit "Don't Worry 'Bout Me Baby" and wrote the Tanya Tucker hit "Can I See You Tonight", and earned further No. 1s for Janie Fricke ("Let's Stop Talking About It") and John Conlee ("I'm Only in It for the Love"), the latter a co-write with Kix Brooks and Van Hoy.
 After she co-produced and financed her album Delta Dreamland, Allen signed a contract with Giant Records to release the album in 1993.
 The first single, "Rock Me (In the Cradle of Love)", charted at No. 29 on the Billboard Country chart.
 The video for "Rock Me" was filmed on Allen's own 16 mm Arriflex SR camera and edited on her Sony editing machine, and won Allen the Music City Summit Award for co-producing and co-directing.
 Allen had one other charting single from Delta Dreamland, "If You're Not Gonna Love Me".
 Allen's 1994 album All That I Am, which she co-produced with Giant label head James Stroud, featured the single "Break These Chains".

-Allen also appeared as herself in the 1993 Peter Bogdanovich film The Thing Called Love, and performed "Blame It on Your Heart" and the Don Schlitz ballad "Ready and Waiting" on the film's soundtrack.
+Allen appeared as herself in the 1993 Peter Bogdanovich film The Thing Called Love, and performed "Blame It on Your Heart" and the Don Schlitz ballad "Ready and Waiting" on the film's soundtrack.
 Allen also signed a co-publishing deal and record deal with Curb music publishing and Curb Records in the 1990s.
 Her one album with Curb in 2000, The Best Of, included a new version of her 1983 hit "Baby I Lied".

 Five of Allen's songs were recorded by LeAnn Rimes – two appear on the multi-platinum album Blue and three on Sittin' on Top of the World.
 Mary Griffin's version of Allen's song "We Can Get There" appears in the film Coyote Ugly.

 2010s–present

 Allen's album Hear Me Now was released through Delta Rock Records and GMV Nashville on August 16, 2011.
 The first single was "Anything Other Than Love", co-written by Gary Burr.
 The album also contains Allen's song "Amazing Graceland", a tribute to Elvis Presley.

 In 2013, she released her first holiday album, Rockin' Little Christmas, through Weblast Records, and played Christmas shows at the Fontanel Mansion in Nashville.
 On March 22, 2019, Bill Lee, the Governor of Tennessee, officially designated June 5, 2019, as a Day of Recognition to honor Allen.
 In 2021, Allen signed with a new record label, Audium/BFD Nashville.
 The first single, "Blue Collar Baby", was released in January 2022, followed by her first album for the label, The Art of Dreaming, on March 18, 2022.

-Allen's publishing companies, Delta Queen Music and Delta Rose Music, are currently partnered with Delta Rock Music.
-She is represented by Raymond Hicks of Rolling Thunder Management.
+Allen's publishing companies, Delta Queen Music and Delta Rose Music, are partnered with Delta Rock Music.
+She is represented by Raymond Hicks, her husband, of Rolling Thunder Management.